Margie Minkler started getting hot flashes in her early 40s.

 - Practicing meditative techniques and breathing exercises.

-MedShadow also reached out to some of our readers to ask how they managed hot flashes.
+MedShadow reached out to some of our readers to ask how they managed hot flashes.
 Here’s what they had to say:

 Carol Gee, an author, says that she still gets occasional hot flashes even though she finished menopause 11 years ago.
-She wears layers, and sometimes sleeps without clothing to help keep herself cool.
+She wears layers and sometimes sleeps without clothing to help keep herself cool.

 Leslie Shull, a health coach and yoga instructor, credits regular exercise, yoga, prioritizing sleep, and a healthy diet for the fact that her hot flashes don’t seem to be as intense and disruptive as those of her friends.
 Still, like many women, she recommends dressing in layers, staying hydrated, or carrying around a personal fan when the hot flashes do hit.